zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 │
 └── ...
 ```
-For AWS SageMaker, refer to the memo_sagemaker notebook for specific instructions.
+For AWS SageMaker, refer to the `memo_sagemaker.ipynb` notebook for specific instructions.

 #### Enabling Weights & Biases